Anatomy of a Brand

 • Digital platforms

-The work positioned RARA not only as a pantry but as a community safety net.
-The refreshed identity:
+The work positioned RARA as more than a pantry; as a community safety net.

 • Expanded awareness beyond the food pantry